Grammarly Review [Is It The Best Grammar Tool For Writers?]

-Once you’ve downloaded the extension, log in to your account to get your personalized dashboard.
+Once you’ve downloaded the Grammarly extension, login to your account to get your personalized dashboard.

-The good thing is that you don’t need to check the dashboard to use the extension since Grammarly icon sits at every text field you write on your browser and suggests you the errors.
+The good thing is that you don’t need to check the dashboard to use the extension since the Grammarly icon sits at every text field you write on your browser and suggests the errors to you.

-Here are the steps to using Grammarly browser extension:
+Here are the steps to using the Grammarly browser extension:

-1. Download the browser extension: Grammarly website is always able to identify what browser you’re using, and gives you an option to download the required add-on.
+1. Download the browser extension: Grammarly website is always able to identify what browser you’re using and gives you the option to download the required add-on.

-2. Look at your browser’s toolbar section (In Chrome and Firefox, you can see it just right to the address bar).
-If you see a “green C button” like on the screenshot above, the installation is done.
+2. Look at your browser’s toolbar section (In Chrome and Firefox, you can see it just to the right of the address bar).
+If you see a green “G” button like in the screenshot above, the installation is done.